David Kaufman (short bio)

 Brief Biographical sketches

-David Kaufman has been a faculty member at Concordia, Saint Mary's, Dalhousie and Simon Fraser Universities, in the fields of Engineering, Computer Science, and Education.
+David M. Kaufman, M. Eng., Ed.
+D. David Kaufman has been a faculty member at Concordia, Saint Mary's, Dalhousie and Simon Fraser Universities, in the fields of Engineering, Computer Science, and Education.
 He has served as Director of Course Design for the BC Open Learning Agency, and Professor and Director of the Medical Education Unit in Dalhousie's Faculty of Medicine.
 He is the 1998 recipient of Dalhousie University’s Instructional Leadership Award.
 Dr. Kaufman has presented more than 200 lectures and tutorials at universities in North America, Europe, Asia, the Middle East and South America.
 He has published extensively with approximately 100 published articles and three books to his credit, serves as a reviewer for many journals, granting agencies and professional associations, and has received more than $4 million in grants and contracts during his career.
-From 2001 to 2008, he served as Director, Learning & Instructional Development Centre at Simon Fraser University and currently is a Professor in the Faculty of Education.
-His current research is investigating digital games and digital storytelling for older adults and intergenerational teams.
-He is funded for $1 million over five years by the AGE-WELL National Centre of Excellence.
+From 2001 to 2008, he served as Director, Learning & Instructional Development Centre at

-Simone Hausknecht, PhD candidate
+Simone Hausknecht, PhD candidate Simone Hausknecht is a PhD Candidate at

-Simone Hausknecht is a PhD Candidate at Simon Fraser University specializing in Educational Technology and Learning Design.
+Simon Fraser University specializing in Educational Technology and Learning Design.
 She has degrees in English, Teaching, Health Science, and Educational Technology.
 Simone has received numerous scholarships as a graduate student.
 Her research focus is on older adults and technology use, interactive learning environments, digital storytelling, and digital games.
 She has been involved in all stages of the digital storytelling project, including an extensive role in the design, implementation, and assessment of the digital storytelling workshops for older adults (wisdom stories).
 Simone has also worked on the design, implementation, and assessment of a course creating digital story legacies (legacy stories).
 Simone has presented the findings of these projects at local and international conferences.
 Currently, she is working with Dr. Kaufman on further digital story workshop/course designs that can be incorporated into numerous learning environments.